 I am guessing your first reaction to the headline is “that’s crazy – why would I ever need to do that?”
 Information technology experts are forward thinkers – CIOs and their teams have to anticipate compute demands well into the future to make sure the technology choices they make support the organization’s growth objectives.
 Are you ready for what the future brings?
 Growth calls for agility, and agility requires a whole different architecture than most enterprise software solutions have been built around.

-When you think about it, the need to put compute power closer to users is only going to grow – in leaps and bounds – so why wouldn’t you need to have a virtual desktop solution with that kind of horizontal scalability?
+When you think about it, the need to put compute power closer to users is only going to grow – in leaps and bounds – so why wouldn’t you need to have a virtual desktop solution with horizontal scalability?

 Everyone Gets 100+ “Data Centers”